ghidraninja/game-and-watch-backup/README.md

 ## Connecting the debugger

 When connecting the debugger ensure that at least SWDIO, SWDCLK and GND are connected.
 Do *not* under any circumstances connect 3.3V to the VDD connection.
 If your debug probe (for example ST-Link clones) does not have a VTREF connector, just leave VDD unconnected.
 Connecting 3.3V to VDD will likely destroy your SPI flash.

+The debug connector of the Zelda variant shares pinout with the Mario variant, but has two extra connections (PB3 and N/C).
+The small triangle points to pin 1.

 ### Supported Debuggers